neuralvis/elpa-mirror/melpa/wucuo-readme.txt

 when using this program.

 3. Tips
-If `wucuo-flyspell-start-mode' is "lite", `wucuo-start' runs `flyspell-buffer'.
+If `wucuo-flyspell-start-mode' is "normal", `wucuo-start' runs `flyspell-buffer'.
-If it's "lite", `wucuo-start' runs `flyspell-region' to check visible region in current window.
+If it's "normal", `wucuo-start' runs `flyspell-region' to check visible region in current window.

 The interval of checking is set by `wucuo-update-interval'.